taitulism/ajax-servant/README.md

 **A WORK IN PROGRESS...**
-I won't be taking any pull requests.
+Won't be taking any pull requests.
 For now.

 Ajax Servant